← All postsMarkets

 The $100T API opportunity

 Stripe didn't invent payments.
-They turned a thing that already existed into something a developer could call from a Python notebook.
+They turned a thing that already existed into something a developer could call from a notebook.
 The ten years since have proven that turning legacy infrastructure into clean APIs is the largest software opportunity of the decade.
-Capital markets is next, and it's bigger.
+Capital markets is next, and I think it's bigger.

-What fraction of that touches a developer-friendly API?
-Less than two percent.
+What fraction of that touches a developer-friendly API.
+Less than two percent, by my math.
 The rest moves through Bloomberg terminals, prime broker portals, FIX gateways with documentation written in 1992, and PDF-based onboarding flows that take six months.

 • Onboarding to a prime broker.
 90 to 180 days.